 After that, you’re talking about casinos spread out in Alabama towns of Montgomery, Shorter, Wetumpka, and Atmore – all which are over 350 miles away.

 The popular busy casinos in the Biolixi, Mississippi area are 463 miles away, while the closest casino to Atlanta, Harrah’s Cherokee Valley River Casino in Murphy, North Carolina, is a good 467 miles from downtown Jacksonville.

-(Photos courtesy of Jacksonville’s tourism website, the media blog for the Seminole Hard Rock Tampa, and World Poker Tour via Flickr.)
+(By Steve Beauregard.
+Photos courtesy of Jacksonville’s tourism website, the media blog for the Seminole Hard Rock Tampa, and World Poker Tour via Flickr.)